Willmore obstacle problems under Dirichlet boundary conditions: Introduction

+For a special (Canham-) Helfrich functional, where an area term is added to the Willmore functional, an existence result for branched immersions in $\mathbb{R}^3$ was found by Eichmann in \cite{Eichmann2019}.
+This is somehow related to \cite{dLPR}, where Da~Lio, Palmurella, and Rivi\`{e}re imposed an area constraint in order to minimise the Willmore functional.

-The present paper is concerned with obstacle problems for the Willmore functional with Dirichlet boundary conditions.
-More precisely, we consider minimisation problems for the Willmore functional among curves or surfaces of revolution with Dirichlet boundary conditions under a unilateral constraint.
-Recently the minimisation problem for the one-dimensional Willmore or elastica functional among graphs of functions with Navier boundary conditions under a unilateral constraint has been intensively studied (\cite{DD,Miura,Mueller_2019,Yoshizawa}): For a given obstacle function $\psi : [0,1] \to \mathbb{R}$, find a function $u : [0,1] \to \mathbb{R}$ such that $u$ attains
+The present paper is concerned with \emph{obstacle problems} under Dirichlet boundary conditions for Euler's elastica functional and the Willmore functional.
+More precisely, we consider minimisation problems for these functionals among curves or surfaces of revolution resp. with Dirichlet boundary conditions under a unilateral constraint.
+Recently the minimisation problem for the elastica (or the one-dimensional Willmore) functional among graphs of functions over the real axis with Navier boundary conditions under a unilateral constraint has been intensively studied (\cite{DD,Miura,Mueller_2019,Yoshizawa}): For a given obstacle function $\psi : [0,1] \to \mathbb{R}$, find a function $u : [0,1] \to \mathbb{R}$ such that $u$ attains

 where